kriti-ach/SharedControlPaper/README.md

 - /data:
     - /experiment:
-      * Contains CSV files for the 'final' and 'pilot' subjects for both the force-sensitive stopping task ('shared_control') and the simple stop task ('simple_stop').
+      * Contains CSV files for the 'final' subjects for both the force-sensitive stopping task ('shared_control') and the simple stop task ('simple_stop').
     - /surveys:
-      * Contains CSV files for the 'final' and 'pilot' subjects for both the AI trust survey and the demographics survey.
+      * Contains CSV files for the 'final'subjects for both the AI trust survey and the demographics survey.
 - /experiments:
     - [forceSensitiveStoppingTask.py](experiments/forceSensitiveStoppingTask.py)
         * The script to run the force-sensitive stopping task.